 - Apple iPad Pro (11-inch, 2018)

 - Brydge Pro - A bluetooth wireless keyboard for my iPad that makes coding, and typing in general, much more comfortable.
+There is also a newer version available that also includes a trackpad!

 - Sony α7 III Mirrorless Camera